Luminarts Cultural Foundation Fellowship

 Read below for specific details about each of these components.

-o For the three contrasting pieces, different styles are encouraged.
+*For the three contrasting pieces, different styles are encouraged.
 While the above tempos are recommended, something down tempo, something medium and something up, and one of them must be a blues, we understand that those tempos do not always apply for different arrangements.
-Contrast in style and tempo are recommended, but ultimately up to the applicant as to how they want to showcase there playing ability.
+Contrast in style and tempo are recommended, but ultimately up to the applicant as to how they want to showcase their playing ability.

 · YouTube link or file uploads are allowed.